ricardoboss/dart_seq/README.md

 - Feature requests and bug reports should be reported using [GitHub issues](https://github.com/ricardoboss/dart_seq/issues).
 - Contributions are welcome!
 If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+## License

+`dart_seq` is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.

+This project is not affiliated with [Datalust](https://datalust.co/), the creators of Seq.
+The library is an independent open-source project developed by the community for the community.